-The control of solid and floatable materials is an inherent part of the City's 0&M plan.
+The control of solid and floatable materials is an inherent part of the City's O&M plan.
 Many existing and all new catch basins in CSS areas have 90 degree down-turned elbows that retain floatables within the catch basins.
-Heavier solid materials settle to the bottom of the catch basins.
-This serves as a pretreatment system and captured trash and sediment are pumped out, decanted, and landfilled on a routine basis by maintenance crews.
-In 2016, 1,550 catch basins were modified to accept elbows.
+Heavier solid materials settle to the bottom of the catch basins and oils and greases float above the elbow.
+This serves as a preliminary treatment system and captured trash and sediment are pumped out, decanted, and landfilled on a routine basis by maintenance crews.
+In 2018, 595 bends were installed or modified in catch basins.

-As each CSO control structure is modified to add storage in compliance with the CSO Long Term Control Plan, floatable controls are included in the CSO storage facilities and overflow points to largely eliminate any floatable material discharge.
+As each CSO regulator is modified to add storage in compliance with the CSO Long Term Control Plan, floatable controls are included in the CSO storage facilities and overflow points to largely eliminate any floatable material discharge.